Tim Tadlock Printable Bio

 Tadlock was named head coach of the Texas Tech baseball program on June 8, 2012, becoming the ninth head coach in program history.
-Tadlock will enter his 22nd year in collegiate baseball in 2014, which will mark his second as head coach at Texas Tech.
+Tadlock will enter his 23rd year in collegiate baseball in 2015.

-In his first season the Red Raiders broke all-time school records for fielding percentage (.974) and double plays turned in a season (68).
+During Tadlock's first season the Red Raiders broke the all-time school record for fielding percentage and double plays turned in a season (68).
 His program knocked off five nationally-ranked opponents, including the defending national champion Arizona Wildcats in Tucson.

 In fact, Tadlock led the Red Raiders to three consecutive wins over ranked opponents - a first by the Texas Tech program in 11 years.

 During his first season, the Red Raiders fielded the youngest team in the country with a nation-leading 22 newcomers.
-Tadlock and his coaching staff developed their young roster throughout the season while the Red Raiders won eight of their final 14 games of the season advancing to Oklahoma City for the Big 12 Championship.
+Tadlock and his coaching staff developed their young roster throughout the season while the Red Raiders won eight of their final 14 games of the season.

 The Red Raiders won their Big 12 Conference series opener in 2013 taking two of three games over Texas in Austin.
 It marked the first time Tech had won a series over the Longhorns in Austin since 2001 and was Tech's first series win over Texas since 2002.